 September’s monthly health awareness blog is about thyroid cancer.
-According to the CDC, thyroid cancer is uncommon.
-But recently rates of thyroid cancer have been trending upwards.
-Today we will discuss the signs and symptoms of thyroid cancer, prognosis, and treatment options.
+According to the CDC, thyroid cancer is uncommon important to observe Thyroid Cancer Awareness Month.
+Recently, rates of thyroid cancer have trended upward.
+For this reason, today’s blog points out the signs and symptoms of thyroid cancer, prognosis, and treatment options.
 But first, let’s talk about what the thyroid does.

 What Are the Symptoms of Thyroid Cancer?

-Thyroid cancer does not usually have symptoms in the early stages.
-As the cancer progresses, it may begin to show signs in the neck.
+Thyroid cancer does not typically product symptoms in the early stages.
+As the cancer progresses, signs may show in the neck.
 Because the thyroid is located so close to the surface in the neck, a bump or swelling may appear.
-It is important to note that even if you have a bump or swelling in the area around your thyroid, it doesn’t mean it is cancer.
+A bump or swelling in the area around your thyroid, however, does not mean it is cancer.
 In fact, thyroid growths are very common.
 These growths are called thyroid nodules.
 Up to 75% of thyroid nodules are benign (non-cancerous).
 Only around five to ten percent of biopsied nodules are malignant (cancerous).
-You may have noticed that the math doesn’t quite add up.
+Notice that the math doesn’t quite add up.
 There is also a third percentage of biopsied thyroid nodules that are indeterminate.
-Indeterminate means that the results are inconclusive.
+Indeterminate thyroid nodules means that the results of the biopsy are inconclusive.
 This percentage is small.

-When nodules become large enough they can constrict the airway.
-This can cause trouble breathing.
+When nodules become large enough they may constrict the airway and can cause trouble breathing.
 It can also cause a sensation of tightness in the neck.
 Thyroid nodules may also cause difficulty swallowing or frequent throat clearing.
-Since the thyroid is so close to the larynx (voice box), thyroid nodules can cause changes to the sound of your voice.
-Usually it will cause the voice to sound hoarse.
-A persistent cough without any signs of a cold can also be caused by thyroid cancer.
-Pain or tenderness in the neck area around the thyroid can be a sign of thyroid nodules.
+Since the thyroid is so close to the larynx (voice box), thyroid nodules can cause changes to the sound of the voice.
+Usually, the voice sounds hoarse.
+A persistent cough without any signs of a cold can also signal thyroid cancer.
+Pain or tenderness in the neck area around the thyroid may be a sign of thyroid nodules.

 What Causes Thyroid Cancer?

 Cancer occurs when an abnormal cell develops, and then continues to divide uncontrollably.
 These abnormal cells grow into a mass called a tumor.
 Cancer is caused by mutations in the DNA.
-Mutations are corrected within the cell, most of the time.
-Sometimes, though, a mutation will grow and begin to multiply before the body can correct it.
+Often, cells correct abnormal mutations.
+Sometimes, though, a mutation will grow and multiply before the body can correct it.
 This is how cancer begins.
 Mutations are either inherited, caused by carcinogens, or random.
 Carcinogens are substances that can cause cancer.
 There is no clear link between specific carcinogens and thyroid cancer.
 The exact cause of thyroid cancer is unclear.

 There are five different kinds of thyroid cancer.
-The first is papillary thyroid cancer, and it is the most common.
-It can affect people of all ages.
+First, is papillary thyroid cancer, and it is the most common.
 Typically, it occurs in people between the ages of 30 and 50.
 Second, is follicular thyroid cancer.
 It is usually found in people over 50.
 One form of follicular thyroid cancer is called Hurthle cell cancer.
 Hurthle cell cancer is more aggressive and dangerous than normal follicular thyroid cancer.
-Third is medullary thyroid cancer.
-It can be caused by genetics, though the genetic component is rare.
-Fourth is anaplastic thyroid cancer.
-It is uncommon and grows very fast.
-It can be harder to treat than other types of thyroid cancer.
-Last, we have thyroid lymphoma.
-Thyroid lymphoma is also uncommon and grows rapidly.
-It is usually found in older people.
+Third, is medullary thyroid cancer.
+Medullary thyroid cancer can be caused by genetics, though the genetic component is rare.
+Fourth, is anaplastic thyroid cancer.
+This type of cancer is uncommon and grows very fast and can be harder to treat than other types of thyroid cancer.
+Lastly, there is thyroid lymphoma.
+Thyroid lymphoma is also uncommon and grows rapidly and is usually found in older people.

 What Are the Risk Factors for Thyroid Cancer?

-Women are much more likely than men to develop thyroid nodules and thyroid cancer.
-Women are more than twice as likely to develop thyroid cancer.
-Around 35,000 women are diagnosed with thyroid cancer, as opposed to only 12,000 men.
+During Thyroid Cancer Awareness Month, we learn a few important things.
+First, women are much more likely than men to develop thyroid nodules and thyroid cancer.
+Second, women are more than twice as likely to develop thyroid cancer.
+Further, approximately 35,000 women are diagnosed with thyroid cancer, as opposed to only 12,000 men.
 Other risk factors for thyroid cancer include radiation exposure and genetic syndromes.
-The radiation exposure would need to be high to cause thyroid cancer.
-It can be caused by previous radiation therapy for cancer or nuclear plant disasters.
-Genetic syndromes can increase risk for thyroid cancer.
+The radiation exposure needs to be high to cause thyroid cancer.
+Thyroid cancer can be caused by previous radiation therapy for cancer or nuclear plant disasters.
+Genetic syndromes can also increase the risk for thyroid cancer.
 They are called multiple endocrine neoplasia and familial medullary thyroid cancer.

 How is Thyroid Cancer Diagnosed?

 There are a few ways to diagnose thyroid cancer.
 The two most common ways to screen for it are through a physical exam and routine blood tests.
-Routine blood tests show whether the thyroid is functioning as it should.
-If the blood work comes back abnormal, your doctor will determine the cause.
-Since the thyroid is at the base of the neck, it is easy for doctors to feel for any large nodules.
-If the doctor feels anything unusual, they will likely send you for an ultrasound of your thyroid.
-If thyroid nodules are found, and if they reach a certain size, your doctor may order something called an FNA.
+For example, routine blood tests show whether the thyroid is functioning properly.
+If blood work comes back abnormal, the doctor will determine the cause.
+Since the thyroid is at the base of the neck, doctors can feel for any large nodules.
+Therefore, if the doctor feels anything unusual, they will typically send the patient for a thyroid ultrasound.
+Further, if the doctor finds thyroid nodules, and are a certain size, he or she may order something called an FNA.
 An FNA is a fine needle biopsy.
-Using an ultrasound as a guide, the needle is inserted into the nodule to collect tissue samples.
+Using a guide ultrasound, the needle is inserted into the nodule to collect tissue samples.
 Samples are sent to be tested for cancer.
 Again, most nodules are not cancerous.

-Now let’s move from radioactive iodine to traditional radiation therapy.
 Traditional radiation therapy is used to treat many types of cancer.
-It is sometimes in combination with chemotherapy.
+It is sometimes used in combination with chemotherapy.
 Radiation is a high intensity beam that pinpoints specific parts of the body to target cancer.
-Radiation therapy is a longer course treatment than radioactive iodine.
-Radiation therapy usually lasts about a month and a half, with frequent visits every week.
+Radiation therapy is a longer course of treatment than radioactive iodine and lasts about a month and a half.

-Although it is an uncommon treatment for thyroid cancer, chemotherapy can be used.
 Chemotherapy is a common treatment for other types of cancer, but not thyroid cancer.
 This is because other treatment methods are more effective and less harmful.
 Some people are unable to undergo surgery, or unable to take radioactive iodine.
-These people may be good candidates for chemotherapy, usually combined with radiation therapy.
+These people may be candidates for chemotherapy, usually combined with radiation therapy.

-Because the thyroid is located in the neck, it can be difficult to get to some parts of the affected area.
 When thyroid cancer affects hard to reach areas, doctors may suggest alcohol ablation.
 Alcohol ablation is ideal for inaccessible small areas affected by thyroid cancer.
-The doctor will use an ultrasound machine to guide the needle to the right spot for injection.
+The doctor will use an ultrasound machine to guide a needle to the right spot for injection.
 Once the target area is reached, alcohol is injected to kill the surrounding cancer cells.
-This type of therapy can be a good option for recurrent thyroid cancer.
+This type of therapy may be e a good option for recurrent thyroid cancer.

 What Does Life After Thyroid Cancer Look Like?

-Many people achieve full remission from thyroid cancer.
-Afterwards, people may experience some anxiety about the cancer returning.
+All in all, many people achieve full remission from thyroid cancer.
+Afterward, people may experience some anxiety about the cancer returning.
 This is a natural reaction to a cancer ordeal.
-People who have all types of cancer experience this concern after completing treatment.
-It’s easier said than done, but focusing on the present can help to relieve anxiety about the future.
+Many cancer patients experience this concern after completing treatment.
+Focusing on the present can help to relieve anxiety about the future.

-After you finish treatment, your doctor will regularly perform follow up tests.
+After finishing treatment, the doctor will regularly perform follow up tests.
 These tests will make sure the cancer has not come back or spread to other areas of the body.
 Screening is an important part of post-cancer care.
-You will likely have regular screening for the rest of your life.
-The frequency will lessen as time goes on and your scans continue to come back normal.
+The frequency will lessen as time goes on and scans continue to come back normal.

-How Can I Support Someone Going Through Cancer Treatment?
+How to Support Someone Going Through Cancer Treatment?